LACMA

 Curatorial Notes

 Many calligraphy tools were designed for portability and are indicative of the mobile nature of the craft, which did not require a special studio but did demand good light and a comfortable place to sit or stand.
-In the case of this inkwell, a chain was run through loops on the lid and body, which are now missing, so the well could be carried on the wrist or a belt.
+In the case of this inkwell, a chain was run through now-missing loops on the lid and body so the well could be carried on the wrist or a belt.
 Ink was stored in a wad of raw silk or wool within the well to prevent it from spilling in transport.
+The inkwell is decorated with copper and silver inlay in a manner typical of the eastern Iranian province of Khurasan, while around the sides of the lid is an Arabic inscription expressing good wishes to its unnamed owner.

 Selected Bibliography